datastaxdevs/workshop-nosqlbench/_src_README.md

 <!-- 2L IF long -->
 _Note_: The two example yaml files that follow are also provided in the "nb4 list-based syntax" (as `*-nb4.yaml` files).
-In general, the modern map-based syntax is not guaranteed to be parseable by NoSQLBench 4;
+Just keep in mind that modern `nb5` can run any format, while the modern map-based syntax is not guaranteed to be parseable by NoSQLBench 4.
-however, for these rather simple examples, it turns out that you can indeed run e.g. `nb run workload=simple-workload-nb4 [...]` obtaining the very same result as with the "modern" yaml regardless of the version of NoSQLBench.
 <!-- 2L ENDIF -->

 #### Example 1: talking about food